Publishing Frequency: 4 Issues Per Year (Quartly)

 Keywords

-Author should provide relevant and short keywords (minimum: 5, maximum: 10) that represent their work.
+The author should provide relevant and short keywords (minimum: 5, maximum: 10) that represent their work.

 Headings

-The headings should be concise, clear and followed by APA (7th Ed.) as:
+The headings should be concise, clear, and followed by APA (7th Ed.) as:

-Level One Heading (centered, bold, upper and lowercase) Level Two Heading (flush left, bold, upper and lowercase)
+2. Level Two Heading (flush left, bold, upper and lowercase)

-Level three heading. (indented, bold, upper and lower case, text follows immediately after the period)
+3. Level three heading. (indented, bold, upper and lower case, text follows immediately after the period)

-Level four heading. (indented, bold, italicized, lowercase except first letter and proper nouns, ends with a period, text follows immediately after the period)
+4. Level four heading. (indented, bold, italicized, lowercase except first letter and proper nouns, ends with a period, text follows immediately after the period)

-Level five heading. (indented, italicized, lowercase except first letter and proper nouns, ends with a period, text follows immediately after the period.
+5. Level five heading.
+(Indented, italicized, lowercase except first letter and proper nouns, ends with a period, text follows immediately after the period.

 Notes, Endnotes